ethereum-optimism/optimism/specs/guaranteed-gas-market.md

 this.
 The alternative is to burn L1 gas.
 Unfortunately this is quite wastefull.
 As such, we provide two options to buy L2 gas:

-1. Burn L1 Gas 2.
-Send ETH to the Optimism Portal
+1. Burn L1 Gas
+2. Send ETH to the Optimism Portal (Not yet supported)

 The payable version (Option 2) will likely have discout applied to it (or conversly, #1 has a premium applied to it).